Skip to content

 Actual Release Docker Image Updates

-We don’t actually build every image for every point release.
-If there have been no changes to ddev-traefik-router or ddev-ssh-agent, for example, we only usually push those and update pkg/version/version.go on major releases.
+We may not build every image for every point release.
+If there have been no changes to ddev-traefik-router or ddev-ssh-agent, for example, we may not push those and update pkg/version/version.go on major releases.

 But here are the steps for building: